Police News and Police Reports on the Police

 What does police crime mean?

-Conceptualizing police crime
+Conceptualizing police crime.

 Wilson (1963) defines police criminality as “illegally using public office for private gain without the inducement of a bribe, whereas acts of corruption do involve the acceptance of bribes.” police crime.